 A solar eclipse is the most spectacular natural phenomenon, as we can see on Earth.
 It induces at least a dozen or so another events, which occurrence can be observed during this time.
-In this article I would like to list a 10 the most intriguing and uncommon phenomenas, which an observer is able to see during the solar eclipse event.
+In this article, I would like to list a 10 the most intriguing and uncommon phenomena, which an observer is able to see during the solar eclipse event.

 - Changes of illumination – an understandable thing is, that the light level and radiation changes throughout the solar eclipse.
 People don’t really realize the light level changes.
 The basic reason is that the human eye responds logarithmically to stimuli according to Fechner’s law (Fechner, 1860).
-Secondly the decrease in radiance of the blue sky and our surroundings is the same as that of the primary light source, so that contrast remain unaffected (Koonen, Hinz, 2009).
-Moreover the human eye adapts effectively to to changes in the overall illumination, likewise most of camcorders and cameras.
+Secondly, the decrease in the radiance of the blue sky and our surroundings is the same as that of the primary light source, so that contrast remain unaffected (Koonen, Hinz, 2009).
+Moreover the human eye adapts effectively to changes in the overall illumination, likewise most of camcorders and cameras.
 Until observer won’t look on some fixed light (like remote street lights, which gradually gain the brightness) at once the illumination difference may not be noticed by him.
-The sky light may be considerated as attenuated sunlight up to at least 99,8% obscuration (Sharp, Silvermann, Lloyd, 1971) or 99,7% obscuration (Konnen, Hinz, 2008), when decrease in sky-light radiance starts to stagnate with respect to that of the Sun.
-It’s also worth to mention, that more or less till 98,7% obscuration (depends on the lunar radius and light wavelenth) the brightness of Sun and sky decreases with respect to noneclipse conditions (Konnen, Hinz, 2009).
-The illumination change in not a linear progress.
+The skylight may be considered as attenuated sunlight up to at least 99,8% obscuration (Sharp, Silvermann, Lloyd, 1971) or 99,7% obscuration (Konnen, Hinz, 2008), when a decrease in sky-light radiance starts to stagnate with respect to that of the Sun.
+It’s also worth to mention, that more or less till 98,7% obscuration (depends on the lunar radius and light wavelength) the brightness of Sun and sky decreases with respect to noneclipse conditions (Konnen, Hinz, 2009).
+The illumination change is not linear progress.
 Because the light level changes correspond with a logarithmic function, at the very beginning of the eclipse the attenuation won’t be noticeable.
 As the Moon covers more and more the Sun this effect is more noticeable, especially when eclipse magnitude exceeds 0.9 (Konnen, Hinz, 2009).
-Moreover the illuminance level changes also throughout the total phase.
-The sky light consist of multiply scattered light from outside the umbral region (Sharp, Silverman, Lloyd, 1971).
-Usually a moment around the mid-eclipse is the darkest, but not always.
+Moreover, the illuminance level changes also throughout the total phase.
+The skylight consists of multiply scattered light from outside the umbral region (Sharp, Silverman, Lloyd, 1971).
+Usually, a moment around the mid-eclipse is the darkest, but not always.
 The details of my observation and measurements are available in this article.

 - Sky brightness and colour changes – along with the light level a sky brightness surface changes.
 These changes can be observed rather when Sun is obscured in 50% or more.
-Sky become darker and also changes a color a bit.
+The sky becomes darker and also changes a color a bit.
 A reddish tint appearance is to be seen for solar obscuration bigger than 50%.
 I wrote about this nearly 2 years ago.
-At the deepest phase of partiality a sky surface brightness and color changes are considerable.
-During the totality sky is similar to the blue hour period of twilight.
-A zenith sky is navy blue, whereas the horizon around, illuminated by airlight has an yellowish appearance likewise during civil twilight looking towards a solar point.
-Sometimes we are able to spot a reddish clouds.
-As the totality progress the sky brightness and colour also changes as per the description of previous article.
+At the deepest phase of partiality, a sky surface brightness and color changes are considerable.
+During the totality, the sky is similar to the blue hour period of twilight.
+A zenith sky is navy blue, whereas the horizon around, illuminated by airlight has a yellowish appearance likewise during civil twilight looking towards a solar point.
+Sometimes we are able to spot reddish clouds.
+As the totality progress, the sky brightness and colour also change as per the description of the previous article.

-- Solar corona outside the totality – an interesting phenomenon to be seen even up to 5 minutes outside the totality, when a sunlight is weak enough.
-The solar corona has a brightness nearly equal to full Moon, thus it could be easily seen during deep partial phase, when lunar disk almost fully overlap with solar one.
-Unfortunately the solar corona, that appears on the opposite side of the crescent is literally washed out by its much stronger gleam and remains invisible for the observer.
+- Solar corona outside the totality – an interesting phenomenon to be seen even up to 5 minutes outside the totality, when sunlight is weak enough.
+The solar corona has a brightness nearly equal to full Moon, thus it could be easily seen during a deep partial phase when lunar disk almost fully overlaps with the solar one.
+Unfortunately, the solar corona, that appears on the opposite side of the crescent is literally washed out by its much stronger gleam and remains invisible for the observer.
 There are solutions, that can help you to spot the solar corona outside the totality.
 If you don’t have a binocular just block the light coming from thin solar crescent and try to spot a fuzzy arc next to your thumb.
 It should work at least 2 min before or after totality.
-When you have a binocular do analogically, placing the sunlight outside your view (otherwise it can be dangerous for your eyes!) to enable you to see an discernable fuzzy arc even up to 5 min before or after totality.
-During the 2017 eclipse observation I used a long lenses Nikkor f3.5-5.6 55-300mm for the solar corona observation outside the totality.
-In order to capture the solar corona next to the crescent sun I used the light-fall feature of the Nikkor 55-300mm lens, that could save my sight and camera a bit diminishing a major light at once.
+When you have a binocular do analogically, placing the sunlight outside your view (otherwise it can be dangerous for your eyes!) to enable you to see a discernable fuzzy arc even up to 5 min before or after totality.
+During the 2017 eclipse observation, I used a long lenses Nikkor f3.5-5.6 55-300mm for the solar corona observation outside the totality.
+In order to capture the solar corona next to the crescent sun, I used the light-fall feature of the Nikkor 55-300mm lens, that could save my sight and camera a bit diminishing a major light at once.
 At 300mm the fuzzy arc was looking big likewise you could watch it through a good binocular.
-Finally I made it, and discovered, that solar corona can be visible upon 93% obscuration, which is amazing!
+Finally, I made it, and discovered, that solar corona can be visible upon 93% obscuration, which is amazing!
 Interesting can be also the point of lunar and solar disk cross, where some prominences are to be visible!
-For deep annular eclipses it can be noticed just before 2nd and after 3rd contact, which has been roughly described in this article.
+For deep annular eclipses, it can be noticed just before 2nd and after 3rd contact, which has been roughly described in this article.

-- Local shadows movement – a very interesting occurrence, which takes place during eeach totality.
+- Local shadows movement – a very interesting occurrence, which takes place during each totality.
 To watch it we need a white sheet with at least a few rough shapes.
 Gnomon can be helpful also.
-In the result you will be able to see how the local shadows change throughout the totality.
-An the beginning the shadows will head almost on the opposite direction against by the end of the eclipse.
-The details of this observation has been described in this article.
+In the result, you will be able to see how the local shadows change throughout the totality.
+At the beginning, the shadows will head almost in the opposite direction against by the end of the eclipse.
+The details of this observation have been described in this article.

 - Significant changes of visual range – is haze-dependant and will be the best visible under the high density of atmospheric aerosols.
 The objects, that are normally invisible outside the total solar eclipse conditions suddenly emerge on the horizon as the umbra approaches.
 Read more about it in this article.